seymagnn/Counterfactual_Explanations_of_Bank_Failure_Prediction_Models/README.md

 - `data/`: This directory contains datasets used for training and evaluation.
 - `model/`: Implementation of bank failure prediction models.
-- `counterfactual_exp/`: Code for generating counterfactual explanations.
+- `counterfactual_for_all_models/`: Codes for generating counterfactual explanations.
+- `poster/`: Codes for PDF poster.

 ## Getting Started  <a name="getting-started"></a>